dclong/blog/en/content/2016-11-22-parallel-computing-in-python.markdown

         and calling it from a separate Python thread (rather than the GUI thread) so that it won't freeze your GUI.
         (As a matter of fact,
-        the strength of Python is to act a s glue-language which binds native code and provide easy to use APIs.)
+        the strength of Python is to act a glue-language which binds native code and provide easy to use APIs.)
-    - If multiple CPython threads share data and at least one of them write the data, **you still need to lock the data before writing** (no need to lock if the thread read data only) even if CPython has GIL.
+    - If multiple CPython threads share data and at least one of them writes the data, **you still need to lock the data before writing/reading** even if CPython has GIL.
         To avoid slowing down your program,
         **limit locking to the minimum scope**.